ColinRobbins/SCM-Validator/README.md

   Email a copy of the selected reports (see email configuration below)
 * **-u**

-  Create an maintain a set of email lists in SCM, such as specific age groups of swimmers.
+  Create and maintain a set of email lists in SCM, such as specific age groups of swimmers.
 * **-t**

   Print a report on the sessions coaches are assigned to, and their attendance at these sessions.